technikhil314/offline-diff-viewer/README.md

 $ npm install

 # serve with hot reload at localhost:3000
+# Note that the command below will serve only via nuxt server and
+# wont run vercel functions used for e2e encryption link generation
 $ npm run dev

+# if you want to run vercel function during development
+# then first create a vercel project from this repo by logging in on vercel.com
+# then run following command and follow the instructions on terminal
+$ npx vercel dev

 # build for production and launch server
 $ npm run build